NicolasGAlvarez/git-training/git-explained.md

 `git add <file>` and lastly commited `git commit`.
 Doing so will open the default editor and wait for a message just like when commiting.
 Once closed the editor git finishes the merge.

+To check already merged branches use `git branch --merged`.
+Similarly, you can use `git branch --no-merged`.
+Branches already merged can be safely deleted `git branch -d <branch>`.